 - Vaginal cones.
 These are small plastic cones that you put inside your vagina for about 15 minutes, twice a day.
 The cones come in a set of different weights.
 At first, the lightest cone is used.
-You need to use your pelvic floor muscles to hold the cone in place.
-So, it helps you to exercise your pelvic floor muscles.
-Once you can hold on to the lightest one comfortably, you move up to the next weight, and so on.
+You will naturally use your pelvic floor muscles to hold the cone in place.
+This is how they help you to exercise your pelvic floor muscles.
+Once you can hold on to the lightest one comfortably, you move up to the next weight and so on.

 - Other devices.
 There are various other devices that are sold to help with pelvic floor exercises.
 Basically, they all rely on placing the device inside the vagina with the aim of helping the pelvic muscles to exercise and squeeze.
 There is little research evidence to show how well these devices work.
 It is best to get the advice from a continence advisor or physiotherapist before using any.
 One general point is that if you use one, it should be in addition to, not instead of, the standard pelvic floor exercises described above.

 Pelvic floor exercises if you do not have incontinence

 The type of exercises are exactly the same as above.
 If you are not used to doing pelvic floor exercises then perhaps do the exercises as often as described above for the first three months or so.
 This will strengthen up the pelvic floor muscles.
 Thereafter, a five-minute spell of exercises once or twice a day should keep the muscles strong and toned up which may help to prevent incontinence from developing in later life.

 Did you find this information useful?